+Abstract

-Abstract: We investigate integer solutions of the superelliptic equation where F is a homogenous polynomial with integer coefficients, and of the generalized Fermat equation where A, B and C are non-zero integers.
+We investigate integer solutions of the superelliptic equation where F is a homogeneous polynomial with integer coefficients, and of the generalized Fermat equation where A, B and C are non-zero integers.
 Call an integer solution (x, y, z) to such an equation proper if gcd(x, y, z) = 1.
-Using Faltings' Theorem, we shall show that, other than in certain exceptional circumstances, these equations have only finitely many proper solutions.
+Using Faltings' Theorem, we shall give criteria for these equations to have only finitely many proper solutions.

-(1) $z^m = F(x, y),$
+$$z^m = F(x, y), \tag{1}$$